cybersurferllc/AdaptiveBPM/README.md

 {
     // Create a reference to the model AdaptiveBpmMLModel mlModel = new AdaptiveBpmMLModel();
-    // transfrom and classify the data
+    // transfrom and classify the data, save the model mlModel.LoadModel();
-    mlModel.LoadModel();
     // make a prediction
     mlModel.Predict();
-    // save the model
-    mlModel.SaveModel();
 }
 ```